AnvayB/AnvayB.github.io/README.md

 # Code 201 Reading Notes
 This website is a collection of all the reading notes I take during the Code 201 course.
+I will provide a list of definitions for the simpler concepts, and take outlined notes for the more difficult topics.

 ## Table of Contents
 [Read 01](https://github.com/AnvayB/reading-notes/blob/main/Read:%2001)